Groups, Orders, and Dynamics: General Properties

 \subsection{Left-orderable groups are torsion-free}

 Indeed, if $f \succ id$ (resp. $f \prec id$) for some left-order $\preceq$, then for all $n \in \mathbb{N}$ we have

-As we have seen in \S \ref{ejemplificando-1}, the converse is true for Abelian and more generally for nilpotent groups, but does not hold for Abelian-by-finite groups: a classical relevant example is the crystallographic group

-Here we give some properties of this group (for further details, see \cite{bow,posmi} as well as \cite[Chapter 13]{passman}).
+As we have seen in \S \ref{ejemplificando-1}, the converse is true for Abelian and more generally for nilpotent groups, but does not hold for Abelian-by-finite groups: a classical relevant example is the {\em Promislow group}, which is the crystallographic group Here we give some properties of this group (for further details, see \cite{bow,posmi} as well as \cite[Chapter 13]{passman}).
 If we let $c:= (ab)^{-1}$, then the subgroup $\langle a^2, b^2 ,c^2 \rangle$ is torsion-free, rank-3 Abelian, and normal.
 The corresponding quotient is isomorphic to the 4-Klein group.
-(An order-4, non-Abelian group).
+(An order-4, non-cyclic group).
 The crystallographic action on $\mathbb{R}^3$ is given by

-To see that $\Gamma$ is torsion-free, first notice that, since every element in the 4-Klein group has order 2, a nontrivial, finite-order element of $\Gamma$ must have order 2.
+To see that $\Gamma$ is torsion-free, first note that, since every element in the 4-Klein group has order 2, a nontrivial, finite-order element of $\Gamma$ must have order 2.
 Now let $w \in \Gamma$ be nontrivial, say $w = a^{2i} b^{2j} c^{2k} a$ (the cases where the last factor is either $b$ or $c$ are similar).
 Then